-PIT tags are a low frequency, passive, radio frequency identification tag (PIT tag) that are used to track fish and wildlife.
+PIT tags are low-frequency, passive, radio-frequency identification tags (PIT tags) that are used to track fish and wildlife.
 The PIT tags are encapsulated in glass and provide 100% unique identification.
 This allows us to tag individual lake sturgeon and if they are captured in the future will allow us to identify that particular sturgeon.
 As we stock more lake sturgeon from these facilities, this will give us a tremendous amount of information on movement patterns, growth, survival and mortality rates.

 Radio and Sonic Telemetry

-To assess the short-term movement patterns of newly stocked Lake Sturgeon, we have surgically implanted both radio and sonic telemetry tags into small sturgeon.
+To assess the short-term movement patterns of the newly stocked Lake Sturgeon, we have surgically implanted both radio and sonic telemetry tags into small sturgeon.
 Both of these devices allow us to track the movement patterns for about 50 days post-stock or until their internal batteries are depleted.
-With radio telemetry tagging, the individual transmitters are cheap and the equipment used to track the sturgeon consist of a radio antenna and receiver.
-While these are relatively cheap, the high costs come from deploying personnel into the field to track these fish on a daily basis covering the entire 20 miles of the Milwaukee River.
-In 2006, we implanted 10 lake sturgeon with these type of tags and tracked their movement for about 8 weeks.
+With radio telemetry tagging, the individual transmitters are cheap and the equipment used to track the sturgeon consists of a radio antenna and receiver.
+While these are relatively cheap, the high costs come from deploying personnel into the field to track these fish daily covering the entire 20 miles of the Milwaukee River.
+In 2006, we implanted 10 lake sturgeon with these types of tags and tracked their movement for about 8 weeks.

 Fisheries Management conducts surveys in the spring and summer to monitor the populations of adult and juvenile lake sturgeon in the Milwaukee area.